UTC Time Now (Live Clock)

 About UTC

-The standard format for UTC combines the date and time as follows:
+The standard format for representing UTC combines the date and time into a single string:

 YYYY-MM-DDTHH:MM:SSZ